jcmartinezovando/Rdatasets/doc/survival/rst/mgus.rst

 important part of the immune defense.
 At any given time there are estimated to be about *10^6* different immunoglobulins in the circulation at any one time.
-When a patient has a plasma cell malignancy the distribuion will become dominated by a single isotype, the product of the malignant clone, visible as a spike on a serum protein electrophoresis.
+When a patient has a plasma cell malignancy the distribution will become dominated by a single isotype, the product of the malignant clone, visible as a spike on a serum protein electrophoresis.
 Monoclonal gammapothy of undertermined significance (MGUS) is the presence of such a spike, but in a patient with no